nnmsIsaac/CubeTImer/README.md

 # CubeTimer
-A quick Python speed-cube timer that you can use, has basic statistics and editing.
+A trivially simple Python speed-cube timer that you can use, has basic statistics and editing.

 ## Installation